centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/telegraf.md

 1. [Download the agent](https://docs.influxdata.com/telegraf/v1/install/) on all the servers you want to monitor.

-2. You must then configure the telegraf opentelemetry output.
+2. You must then configure the Telegraf OpenTelemetry output.
-You must uncomment this paragraph or recreate a configuration file with just these lines:
+You must uncomment this paragraph or recreate a configuration file with just the following lines:

 ```
 # [[outputs.opentelemetry]]
 #   ## Override the default (localhost:4317) OpenTelemetry gRPC service